David Tvildiani Medical University (DTMU)

 AV Global's Experience at DTMU

 We have placed 120+ students at David Tvildiani Medical University (DTMU) since 2015.
-Our hostel is On-campus within gated compound from campus.
-Our team visits Monthly visits plus 24/7 local coordinator support.
-We have guided 58+ students cleared FMGE/NExT students through NExT/FMGE.
+Our hostel is on-campus (within gated compound) from campus.
+Our team visits full-time on-campus presence.
+We have guided 58+ students through NExT/FMGE.

 Priya S.